binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 within Kali Linux you can go through the menus: Information Gathering -> OSINT Analysis -> theharvester
 or run from the terminal

-Just beware though, that if you want to perform a DNS brute force (`-c`), then at the time of writing, the `/usr/share/theharvester/discovery/dnssearch.py` assumes that the word list you will be using is the non existent `/usr/share/theharvester/dns-names.txt`.
+Just beware though, that if you want to perform a DNS brute force (`-c`), then at the time of writing, the `/usr/share/theharvester/discovery/dnssearch.py` script assumes that the word list you will be using is the non existent `/usr/share/theharvester/dns-names.txt` wordlist.
 Running theHarvester from anywhere other than `/usr/share/theharvester/` if you use the `-c` option will fail.
 It's been fixed (by way of providing a command line argument) in the latest code base, I haven't tested it yet though, as at this time it isn't in the kali 2016.1 rolling repository.
+See [issue 30](https://github.com/laramies/theHarvester/issues/30).
 So I just symlink any wordlist I would like to use:

 `ln -s /usr/share/dirbuster/wordlists/directories.jbrofuzz /usr/share/theharvester/dns-names.txt`

+Then run like this:

 {linenos=off, lang=Bash}
     /usr/share/theharvester# python theharvester -d <target domain> -b all -c -t